Skip to main content

 CFvantage® Cystic Fibrosis Expanded Screen

-Diagnosis is based on the presence of ≥1 characteristic phenotypic feature and evidence of an abnormality in cystic fibrosis transmembrane conductance regulator (CFTR) function.1 Such evidence may be based on 1 of the following:
+Diagnosis is based on evidence of an abnormality in cystic fibrosis transmembrane conductance regulator (CFTR) function and the presence of ≥1 characteristic phenotypic feature.1 Such evidence may be based on 1 of the following:

-• Presence of 2 disease-causing mutations in the CFTR gene or
+• Presence of 2 disease-causing pathogenic variants (mutations) in the CFTR gene or

-• Two abnormal quantitative pilocarpine iontophoresis sweat chloride values (>60 mEq/L) or
+• 2 abnormal quantitative pilocarpine iontophoresis sweat chloride values (>60 mEq/L) or

 • Transepithelial nasal potential difference (NPD) measurements characteristic of CF